 In order to be a successful business in today’s saturated marketplace in the digital sphere, it’s important to have a website that translates beautifully onto mobile devices.
-It is estimated that by 2017, the United States will have approximately 222.9 million smartphone users.
+There are 3.5 billion mobile users in 2020, which is about 45.4% of the world's population.

-After India and China, the U.S. has the largest number of mobile phone users, which means, having a great content strategy for mobile websites & mobile app is no longer a choice but a necessity.
+After India and China, the U.S. has the largest number of mobile phone users, which means, having a great content strategy for mobile websites and a mobile app is no longer a choice but a necessity.

-Although longer content will allow better use of SEO, you still need more compact articles with plenty of useful information packed into a small space.
-Regardless of how long the article is, the first two paragraphs — the part of the content known as lede in journalism — is the hook which brings the reader in.
+Regardless of how long the article is, the first two paragraphs — the part of the content known as lede in journalism — is the hook that brings the reader in.
 This portion of your content is especially important in a mobile environment where attention spans tend to be a lot shorter and readers click away if not interested.

 According to Google, in 2015 there were more online searches taking place through a mobile device than ever before.
 The company said that more Google searches took place on mobile devices than on computers in 10 countries which included the United States and Japan.